-Under the Memorandum of Understanding (MoU) signed in December 2023 between the Ministries of Interior, Foreign Affairs and International Cooperation, UNHCR, and several Italian civil society organizations (CSOs) for the evacuation of 1,500 people from Libya, 139 individuals identified as highly vulnerable and in need of international protection arrived in Italy on 11 February from Libya.
+Under the Memorandum of Understanding (MoU) signed in December 2023 between the Ministries of Interior, Foreign Affairs and International Cooperation, UNHCR, and several Italian civil society organizations (CSOs) for the evacuation of 1.500 people from Libva.
+139 individuals identified as highly vulnerable and in need of international protection arrived in Italy on 11 February from Libya.
 This group included 39 women and 69 minors.
 Upon arrival, refugees were received by authorities and CSOs, who provided initial assistance and support for their integration within the Italian reception system (SAI).3

-The arrival of 139 refugees from Libya to Italy. ©UNHCR / Barbara Molinario
+©UNHCR / Barbara Molinario